h-kwb/h-kwb/README.md

 ---

 ## 🎨 Credits
-This icon was generated using ChatGPT.
+- This icon was generated using ChatGPT.
-本リポジトリのアイコンは ChatGPT によってデザインされたものです。